Karagiye Depression

 Despite the rugged and hostile-looking landscape, it’s home to a wide variety of animals, such as caracal, Pallas’ cat (aka manul), corsac and steppe fox, and mouflon.
 There’s also plenty of monitor lizards, tortoise, snakes, centipedes, and scorpions living around the depression’s cliffs and ravines.
 Its rich biodiversity also makes it a popular spot for hawks and vultures.

-Less than 15 km west of Karagiye is the 15-kilometre wide, bowl-shaped Ashisor Depression, which is inland of Cape Sandy and Cape Sarzha.
-In 2018, there were discussions of developing a hotel and recreational area in Ashisor and turning part of it into a reservoir for leisure use.
-The plan involved cutting a channel, at a cost of US$130+ million, from the Caspian Sea to the depression to flood the area.
+Less than 15km west of Karagiye is the 15-kilometre-wide, bowl-shaped Ashchisor Depression*, which is inland of Cape Peschaniy and Cape Sarzha.
+Since 2018, there are discussions of developing a hotel and recreational area in Ashchisor and turning part of it into a reservoir for leisure use.
+The plan involves cutting a channel, at a cost of US$130+ million, from the Caspian Sea to the depression to flood the area.
 For now, the project appears to be on hold as the local government and environmental groups assess how to minimise the development’s environmental impact.

 Satellite view of Mangystau Region with Kargiye Depression in the centre.